-18 Risk transfer activity - Do not complete this item if this is the final filing for the plan.

-- a Lump Sum Windows If the plan provided one or more Lump Sum Windows for which the election period ended during the Prior Premium Payment Year, enter the requested information with respect to participants eligible to elect a lump sum under the window.
-For this purpose: - Disregard lump sums offered: - In the course of routine plan operations, - In conjunction with a plan termination, - Upon a participant's separation from service, or - As part of an incentive program to encourage active participants to retire early (commonly called an early retirement window). - Disregard lump sums paid under mandatory cash out provisions. - Include beneficiaries of deceased participants that were eligible to elect a lump sum in conjunction with the Lump Sum Window. - A participant eligible for a Lump Sum Window whose offer letter is undeliverable may be excluded from the "Participants eligible to elect a lump sum" count. - If the exact counts are not readily available, reasonable estimates based on readily available plan records may be reported. - Disregard Lump Sum Windows for which the election period ended after the end of the Prior Premium Payment Year.
+- 17 Risk transfer activity Do not complete this item if this is the final filing for the plan. - a Lump Sum Windows If the plan provided one or more Lump Sum Windows for which the election period ended during the Prior Premium Payment Year, enter the requested information with respect to Participants eligible to elect a lump sum under the window.
+For this purpose: - Disregard lump sums offered: - In the course of routine plan operations, - In conjunction with a plan termination, - Upon a Participant's separation from service, or - As part of an incentive program to encourage active Participants to retire early (commonly called an early retirement window). - Disregard lump sums paid under mandatory cash out provisions. - Include beneficiaries of deceased Participants that were eligible to elect a lump sum in conjunction with the Lump Sum Window. - A Participant eligible for a Lump Sum Window whose offer letter is undeliverable may be excluded from the "Participants eligible to elect a lump sum" count. - If the exact counts are not readily available, reasonable estimates based on readily available plan records may be reported. - Disregard Lump Sum Windows for which the election period ended after the end of the Prior Premium Payment Year. - b Annuity Purchases If the plan purchased annuities for any Participants during the Prior Premium Payment Year, enter the requested information with respect to those Participants.
+For this purpose: - Do not include annuity contracts: - Purchased in the course of routine plan operations, - Purchased in conjunction with a plan termination, or - That remain an asset of the plan (commonly called a "buy-in"). - Include beneficiaries of deceased Participants for whom an annuity was purchased. - If the exact counts are not readily available, reasonable estimates based on readily available plan records may be reported.